Alchemy86/FastEndpoints_Hangfire/README.md

 - All jobs unpaused at once when submitted

 Tests the execution of hangfire jobs if fires by hangfire but paused within the method itself.
 Works fine.

+## Results
+Works as expected.
+So long as jobs are configured to follow the completion of another by ID, even if teh code within the job has a delay and goes beyond the start time of the next job, it WILL NOT trigger until the previous job is done.